jamesmh/PersonalBlog/source/_posts/keeping-ado-sql-connections-safe.md

 - Higher-order functions are a great way to encapsulate responsibilities of one domain/object while allowing the callers to still be flexible in how they can use those managed resources.

 # P.S
 Lately, I've been actively developing a set of tools for .Net Core apps.
 The idea is to make configuring and using infrastructural pieces like Task Scheduling, Queuing, Caching, Mailing etc. a breeze!
-It's in active development (not production use yet).
 Take a look and let me know what you think - [it's called Coravel](https://github.com/jamesmh/coravel).

 Connect with me on [twitter](https://twitter.com/jamesmh_dev) or [LinkedIn](https://www.linkedin.com/in/jamesmhickey/)!